thuydang/ansible_quicklab/README.md

-=Fast Provisioning OpenStack Virtualization Infrastructure with Ansibel Quicklab
+# Fast Provisioning OpenStack Virtualization Infrastructure with Ansibel Quicklab

 Scenario: The idea is using ansible scripts to start a few VMs on a host (localhost) and automatically setup these VMs to form a virtualization infrastructure e.g., OpenStack.
 This is a portable setup showing the essence of virtualization, suiltable for exeriment and education purposes.
 Enjoy!

-=Objectives:
+# Objectives:

 Network Connectivity for OpenStack Infrastructure Nodes [1]